 Purl and knit stitches are practically twins.
 When first learning how to knit it can be very confusing to recognize the difference between a knit stitch and a purl stitch.
 The back of a knit stitch looks just like the front of a purl stitch and the back of a purl looks just like the front of a knit stitch.
 That’s just a tiny bit confusing to a beginner knitter. **Updated Post – New up close photos of the knit and purl stitches.

 To give a better visual aid, I like to think of the worked stitches as scarves (as in something that you wrap around your neck when cold and has two ends).
 Stick with me, might seem a little bonkers but it really helps.
-Meet my friend, Little Bear Pierre:
+Meet my friend, Little Bear Pierre in the following photos:

-When looking at the right side of a knit stitch up super close while spreading the stitches wide, it generally looks like a ‘V’ shape as seen above on Pierre with his bright pink scarf.
+When looking at the right side of a knit stitch, up super close while spreading the stitches wide, it generally looks like a ‘V’ shape as seen below on Pierre with his bright pink scarf.

 When looking at the front side of a purl stitch, it looks like a ‘bump’.
 To relate it to the scarf again, this time put the scarf around your neck like a choker necklace but with the ends over your shoulders and down your back so that they meet behind you at your waist.
 The part of the scarf around the front of your neck looks like a ‘bump’.

 Knowing what each stitch looks like is crucial to knitting something as simple as stockinette fabric and forget about going upward and onward to cables and lace unless you master this skill.
 Now another time we will talk about how the purl stitch is the evil twin to knit.